barneyb/tweet-maze/README.md

 ==========

-A very simple maze generator that renders with Unicode box characters to the console.
+A very simple maze generator that renders with Unicode box characters to the console, and are thus tweetable (if they're small enough: 12x9 max).
 First, you must compile the generator:

     javac src/Solution.java